eltaline/wza/README.md

 wza --unpack --single=/path/to/file.bolt
 ```

-Packing all files according to the list in Bolt archives
+Packing all files to Bolt archives, according to the list of files
 --------

 ```bash